 6. N95 Respirators

-- N95 respirators or masks are in critical short supply so they must be reserved for healthcare workers, medical first responders and those performing the limited high-risk tasks directly supporting the continuity of healthcare, emergency responders, essential research or have other occupational exposure requiring N95 respiratory protection.
+- N95 respirators or masks continue to be in critical short supply so they must be reserved for healthcare workers, medical first responders and those performing the limited high-risk tasks directly supporting the continuity of healthcare, emergency responders, essential research or have other occupational exposure requiring N95 respiratory protection.